Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Mitigation

-Intra-mdoel debiasing works by selecting the model that prioritizes unbiasedness and fairness during the model fitting.
-For example, \cite{garimella2021he} proposes a method to mitigate explicit and implicit biases in BERT using existing and newly proposed loss functions.
-The proposed work focuses on gender bias and includes a list of target-defined word pairs and the text dataset as input.
+Intra-model debiasing works by selecting the model that prioritizes unbiasedness and fairness during the model fitting.
+For example, {Ref.} \cite{garimella2021he} proposes a method to mitigate explicit and implicit biases in BERT using existing and newly proposed loss functions.
+The proposed work focuses on gender bias and uses a predefined list of target word pairs and a text dataset as inputs.
 It takes the pretrained BERT and further trains it on the given input, while mitigating the existing social biases by equalizing and declustering.
-The equalizing stage aims to equalize the associations of neutral words by defining a equalizing loss \citep{qian-etal-2019-reducing}.
-Observing that words are stereotypically associated to a group (e.g., \textit{delicate}, \textit{pink}, \textit{beautiful}), authors develop a declustering stage to decluster the implicit clusters by defining a declustering loss.
-Similar technique is also applied to mitigate social stereotypes when exposed to different demographic groups \citep{garimella2022demographic}.
-Moreover, \cite{joniak-aizawa-2022-gender} presents an innovative framework for examining bias in pre-trained transformer-based language models through movement pruning.
+The equalizing stage aims to equalize the associations of neutral words by defining an equalizing loss \citep{qian-etal-2019-reducing}.
+Observing that words are stereotypically associated with a group (e.g., {\textit{delicate}, \textit{pink}, \textit{beautiful}),} the authors develop a declustering stage to decluster the implicit clusters by defining a declustering loss.
+A similar technique is also applied to mitigate social stereotypes when exposed to different demographic groups \citep{garimella2022demographic}.
+Moreover, {Ref.}~\cite{joniak-aizawa-2022-gender} presents an innovative framework for examining bias in pretrained transformer-based language models through movement pruning.
 It identifies a subset of the model that contains less bias than the original by pruning it while fine-tuning on a debiasing objective.
 It explores pruning attention heads, which are crucial components of transformers, by pruning square blocks and introducing a novel method for pruning entire heads.
-An interesting bias-performance trade-off about gender bias from this study is: the level of bias increases as model's performance improves.
+An interesting bias--performance trade-off for gender bias from this study is that the level of bias increases as the model's performance improves.